edergr/kafkonnector/README.md

 #### Top-Level Properties
 `name` - Represents the name of the connector.
 This name will also be used to create a folder in ROOT_FOLDER and consequently receive the folders pending, retry, and processed.
-`delimiter` - This property is used to split the lines of files.
+<br>`delimiter` - This property is used to split the lines of files.
 If not specified in the connector configuration, the default value ';' will be considered.
-`topic` - Name of the topic to which this connector should write messages.
+<br>`topic` - Name of the topic to which this connector should write messages.
-`schemaValueId` - ID of the Schema related to the topic.
+<br>`schemaValueId` - ID of the Schema related to the topic.
-`fieldNames` - Names of the fields representing data in the file line.
+<br>`fieldNames` - Names of the fields representing data in the file line.
-`propertiesPosition` - Option to avoid using the filter: set. propertiesPosition is an array where each element should contain the initial character that represents where each field starts.
+<br>`propertiesPosition` - Option to avoid using the filter: set. propertiesPosition is an array where each element should contain the initial character that represents where each field starts.
 To define the end character, the service itself considers the next position in the array minus 1.
 For example, assuming the received line in the file is: 'Eder3319901202', defining propertiesPosition as: [0, 4, 6], the service will understand that the line is divided as follows:
-0   4 6
+<br>0   4 6
-Eder3319901202' thus, it will format it as follows to apply the filters: 'Eder;33;19901202';
+<br>Eder3319901202' thus, it will format it as follows to apply the filters: 'Eder;33;19901202';
-`filters` - Definition of filters.
+<br>`filters` - Definition of filters.
-`retry` - Defines whether to perform write retry or not.
+<br>`retry` - Defines whether to perform write retry or not.

 #### Properties of filters
-`filters.sequence` - Sequence in which jobs should be executed: 'renameUser;removeAddress;createCode' `filters.jobs` - Definition of jobs (explained later with examples)
+`filters.sequence` - Sequence in which jobs should be executed: 'renameUser;removeAddress;createCode'
+<br>`filters.jobs` - Definition of jobs (explained later with examples)

 #### Properties of jobs (inside filters)
 `filters.jobs[].name` - Job name, same name used in the sequence property.
-`filters.jobs[].type` - Job type: append, create, drop, positionedDrop, remove, rename, and set.
+<br>`filters.jobs[].type` - Job type: append, create, drop, positionedDrop, remove, rename, and set.
-`filters.jobs[].firstField` - First field when applying the append filter.
+<br>`filters.jobs[].firstField` - First field when applying the append filter.
-`filters.jobs[].secondField` - Second field when applying the append filter.
+<br>`filters.jobs[].secondField` - Second field when applying the append filter.
-`filters.jobs[].newFieldName` - New field name, used for append and rename operations.
+<br>`filters.jobs[].newFieldName` - New field name, used for append and rename operations.
-`filters.jobs[].fieldName` - New field name in the create filter.
+<br>`filters.jobs[].fieldName` - New field name in the create filter.
-`filters.jobs[].fieldValue` - Value of the new field in the create filter.
+<br>`filters.jobs[].fieldValue` - Value of the new field in the create filter.
-`filters.jobs[].fieldTarget` - Target field for drop, positionedDrop, remove, and rename filters.
+<br>`filters.jobs[].fieldTarget` - Target field for drop, positionedDrop, remove, and rename filters.
-`filters.jobs[].comparison` - Object for drop and positionedDrop filters.
+<br>`filters.jobs[].comparison` - Object for drop and positionedDrop filters.
-`filters.jobs[].comparison.operator` - Type of operation to validate whether to remove the line or not.
+<br>`filters.jobs[].comparison.operator` - Type of operation to validate whether to remove the line or not.
 Used in drop and positionedDrop filters.
-`filters.jobs[].comparison.value` - Value considered for validation.
+<br>`filters.jobs[].comparison.value` - Value considered for validation.
 Used in drop and positionedDrop filters.
-`filters.jobs[].comparison.digit` - Only for positionedDrop filter, represents the index of the character for validation.
+<br>`filters.jobs[].comparison.digit` - Only for positionedDrop filter, represents the index of the character for validation.
-`filters.jobs[].positionStart` - Used in set filter to define the starting index in the string where the field begins.
+<br>`filters.jobs[].positionStart` - Used in set filter to define the starting index in the string where the field begins.
-`filters.jobs[].fieldLength` - Used in set filter to define the length of this field.
+<br>`filters.jobs[].fieldLength` - Used in set filter to define the length of this field.
-`filters.jobs[].positionTarget` - Used in set filter to define the index where it should be positioned in the message.
+<br>`filters.jobs[].positionTarget` - Used in set filter to define the index where it should be positioned in the message.

 ## Schema Analysis
 The schema is a JSON object with an identifier ($id) "connectorConfig".